python-gitlab/python-gitlab/README.md

 The `ssl_verify` option defines if the server SSL certificate should be validated (use false for self signed certificates, only useful with https).

+The `timeout` option defines after how many seconds a request to the Gitlab server should be abandonned.

 Choosing a different server than the default one can be done at run time: